Life and work

 Francisco del Rio Cuenca (1926-2010) was that man living nearby.
 It was 1960 and recuperating a truck load of shells became a lifetime project, that kept del Rio Cuenca active for the rest of his life.

-He decorated the outside walls of the house, all three patios and most of the interior, arranging the shells in colorful patterns, or assembling them into texts with information about who made this environment and when.
+He decorated the exterior walls of the house, all three patios and most of the interior, arranging the shells in colorful patterns, or assembling them into texts with information about who made this art environment and when.

 In 2008, when del Rio Cuenca was 82, he had reached the limits of what the house could bear in terms of decoration (reportedly he has processed some 115 million shells).
 But his creativity had no limits and the local authorities gave him permission to continue his decorative activity on a public plot in the vicinity of his home.